Dimensions

 What Are Standard Shipping Container Dimensions?

-Shipping container dimensions are standardised globally under ISO regulations, meaning most containers follow consistent sizing across the UK and worldwide.
+Shipping container dimensions are standardised globally under ISO regulations, meaning containers follow consistent sizing across the UK and worldwide.
 This allows containers to be easily transported by road, rail, and sea.
 Container dimensions are typically measured in two ways:

 - External dimensions – the overall size of the container